-We recognise that modern slavery is a common human rights risk in our industry.
+We recognise that modern slavery is a human rights risk in our industry.
 As part of our overarching commitment to respect the human rights of our stakeholders and to avoid human rights abuses, consistent with the UN Guiding Principles on Business and Human Rights, we strive to mitigate risks of contributing to modern slavery through our operations and supply chains.

-Risk assessment methodology
+Risk assessment methodology.

-During the reporting period, we undertook initial desktop assessments of our operations and supply chains to identify and assess the modern slavery risk present in each.
-We utilised a risk assessment methodology which considers several indicators of modern slavery risks including sector and industry, the type of products and services, geographical location and specific entity risk.
-These risk factors are based on the risk indicators and information published in:
+During the reporting period, we undertook assessments of our operations and supply chains to identify the modern slavery risk present in each.
+We utilised a risk assessment methodology which considers several indicators of modern slavery risks including sector and industry, the type of products and services, geographical location, and specific entity risk.
+These risk factors are based on the risk indicators and information published by a broad range of authoritative sources, including but not limited to:

-- the Commonwealth Modern Slavery Act 2018 Guidance for Reporting Entities; - the Walk Free Foundation's Global Slavery Index 2018; - International Labour Organization (Global Estimates of Modern Slavery: Forced Labour and Forced Marriage 2022); - Australian Council of Superannuation Investors' 'Modern Slavery Risks, Rights & Responsibilities' report 2019;

-- Heidelberg Institute for International Conflict Research Conflict Barometer; - Transparency International's Corruption Perceptions Index; and - The Fund for Peace Fragile States Index.
+- the Commonwealth Modern Slavery Act 2018 Guidance for Reporting Entities; - the Walk Free Foundation's Global Slavery Index 2023; - International Labour Organization (Global Estimates of Modern Slavery: Forced Labour and Forced Marriage 2022); - Australian Council of Superannuation Investors' 'Modern Slavery Risks, Rights & Responsibilities' report 2019; - Heidelberg Institute for International Conflict Research Conflict Barometer; - Transparency International's Corruption Perceptions Index; and - The Fund for Peace Fragile States Index.

-Our initial risk assessment has indicated that our operations and supply chain have a low potential for modern slavery risks.
+Our risk assessment has indicated that our operations and supply chain have a low potential for modern slavery risks and remains substantially unchanged since the previous reporting period.
 Our risk profile is summarised in the table below.

-Risk profile
+Risk profile.